BandedHawk/system-simulator/src/main/doc/modeling-language.md

 }
 ```
 #### Connectivity
-Multiple upstream components can be connected to a downstream component.This combined with the other features of the implemented modeler allows a wide range of options to approximate real world systems.
+Multiple upstream components can be connected to a downstream component.
+This combined with the other features of the implemented model allows a wide range of options to approximate real world systems.